 Whoopie pies are not just for Valentine’s Day

 Now I know you must be thinking that buying a whoopie pie baking pan for one holiday is a bit silly.
 Well, you can use the heart shaped whoopie pie pan to make cookies in, too.
-You can use yellow cake mix and green frosting for St. Patrick’s Day or maybe some red, white and blue frosting for Fourth of July.
-There are birthdays and class parties, too.

 I also just bought a box of Pillsbury Funfetti Cake Mix, so the ideas for easy gluten free whoopie pies are endless!
 Experiment – have fun – and buy two whoopie pie baking pans – a round pan and a heart shaped pan.
 Or two of each!
 You’ll thank me when you are baking one dozen, while another dozen cool.
 (I’m headed back to the crafts store to pick up another one!)